lespicker/tachyons-one-page-scroll/content/products/advanced-awagami.md

 ---
 ## Introduction

-Awagami inkjet papers are a specialized medium for producing fine art digital prints.
+Awagami Japanese washi inkjet papers are a specialized medium for producing fine art digital prints.
 The range runs from subtle matte papers through highly textured dramatic papers.
 The papers also run the gamut from ultra-thin to extremely thick.
 The key to utilizing these unique and beautiful materials is matching the paper to a photograph and artistic vision that work in harmony.

 This day and a half hands-on workshop will result in two completed, mounted, ready to display, artworks on Awagami paper that best represents your artistic intention.
 More importantly the experience with the selection, discernment, and realization of your art will be invaluable as you move forward using Awagami materials for future projects.
 Interaction with your attending colleagues will further enrich your experience.